manishrana7/icet-manish/doc/userguide/source/tutorial/construct_cluster_expansion.rst

 ----------------------

 Since the :class:`StructureContainer
-<icetdev.core.structure_container.StructureContainer>` object created in the
+<icet.core.structure_container.StructureContainer>` object created in the
 previous section, contains all the information required for constructing a cluster expansion, the next step is to train the parameters, i.e. to fit the *effective cluster interactions* (ECIs) using the target data.
 More precisely, the goal is to achieve the best possible agreement with set of training structures, which represent a subset of all the structures in the :class:`StructureContainer
-<icetdev.core.structure_container.StructureContainer>`.
+<icet.core.structure_container.StructureContainer>`.
 In practice, this is a
 two step process that involves the initiation of an :class:`Optimizer
-<icetdev.fitting.Optimizer>` object with the a list of target properties
+<icet.fitting.Optimizer>` object with the a list of target properties
 produced by the :func:`StructureContainer.get_fit_data
-<icetdev.core.structure_container.StructureContainer.get_fit_data>` method as
+<icet.core.structure_container.StructureContainer.get_fit_data>` method as
 input argument.

 .. literalinclude:: ../../../../tutorial/construct_cluster_expansion.py